Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 it will be set to the default value, "processNextFrame".

 *   **Upload images to VANTIQ:**
-    *   The user can specify an image, or multiple images to be uploaded to VANTIQ as a document.
+    *   The user can specify an image or a set of images specified by their date & time to be uploaded to VANTIQ as a document.
 The images will be those that are saved in the output directory, which is defined in the source configuration.
     *   Parameters:
         *   "operation": Required.
 Must be set to "upload".
         *   *You should specify exactly one of the following two values.
 If neither is specified, a query error will be